noamross/openquals/Dissertation Proposal.md

 other points on the lattice using the proportions from the measured plots.
-Epidemiological parameters will remain constant across sites except for the external force of disease $\lambda_{ex}$, which will be represented as a normally distributed random variable to account for site effects. varies.
+Epidemiological parameters will remain constant across sites except for the external force of disease $\lambda_{ex}$, which will be represented as a normally distributed random variable to account for site effects

 ### Model selection

 Model selection criteria have multiple purposes: to determine which model best represents "true" processes, and to estimate the utility of models for the purposes of prediction.
-In this case, I am interested in both - determining which components population structure matter, and also providing an estimate of predictive stength of the best model.
+In this case, I am interested in both - determining which components of population structure matter, and also providing an estimate of predictive stength of the best model.
 For these purposes, I will use the **deviance information criterion** [@Spiegelhalter2002, DIC].
 DIC has several advantages.
 Since it estimates the model complexity, or effective number of parameters, directly from the likelohood distribution, it makes it easy to incorporate random parameters such as $\lambda_{ex}$ that have non-integer contributions to model complexity.
-Secondly, it estimates the how priors on parameter values effect their contribution to model complexity.
+Secondly, it estimates the how priors on parameter values affect their contribution to model complexity.

 DIC is not suitable for model-averaging.
 However, model-averaged results will not likely be useful for the optimization analysis below.
 Using the best-DIC